Tslater01/AWS-Quantum-Simulation/README.md

 The Deutsch-Jozsa Algorithm is one of the pioneering quantum algorithms.
 It aims to determine specific properties of functions with significantly greater efficiency than classical counterparts.
 Specifically, it distinguishes between constant and balanced functions.
 While the classical approach requires multiple function queries, this quantum algorithm provides the answer in a single query.

 ### Grover's Search
 Grover's Search is a quantum algorithm that offers a significant speedup for searching an unsorted database or solving black-box computational problems.
-Classical search algorithms have a complexity of O(N), while Grover's algorithm reduces this to O(√N), making it exponentially faster in finding the desired item or solution.
+Classical search algorithms have a complexity of O(N), while Grover's algorithm reduces this to O(√N), making finding the desired item or solution exponentially faster.

 ### Quantum Approximate Optimization Algorithm (QAOA)
 The Quantum Approximate Optimization Algorithm (QAOA) demonstrates the potential of quantum computers to address real-world combinatorial optimization problems.
 It combines classical and quantum processing to find approximate solutions to optimization problems more efficiently than classical algorithms.